sourcegraph/handbook/content/departments/technical-success/ie/process/ie-process.md

 ## Internal Stakeholders

-While others may be directly or indirectly involved with specific implementations and customers, the below list accounts for the primary internal stakeholders.
+While others may be directly or indirectly involved with specific implementations and customers, the below list accounts for the common stakeholders involved in a implementation project from Sourcegraph's side.
 It is important that these stakeholders have direct and clear access to any and all information pertaining to the deployment.
 This is primarily achieved through regular maintenance of the project plan documents.

 - Implementation Engineer
 - Implementation Project Manager
-- Customer Success Manager (Technical Account Manager)
+- Technical Account Manager
 - Customer Engineer
 - Account Executive
 - Leadership (particularly for Strategic Accounts)

 ## External Stakeholders

-These stakeholders will vary by customer depending on their organizational structure, needs, and processes.
-Still, external stakeholders can largely be broken down into the below categories.
+The external stakeholders on the customer side will vary depending on the customer's organizational structure, needs, and internal processes.
+External stakeholders can largely be broken down into the below categories.

-- Project Champion - usually an internal leader invested in distributing Sourcegraph to developers
+- Project Sponsor/ Champion - usually a leader invested in distributing Sourcegraph to developers
 - Project Team - developers, admins, DevX team members, etc. dedicated to standing up Sourcegraph
 - Project Manager - someone responsible for tracking progress, delegating tasks, and communication related to the implementation
 - Engineering Leadership - managers, directors, etc. directly overseeing developers that will be impacted by Sourcegraph
 - Engineers - end users providing feedback throughout UAT and user group roll-outs
-- External Vendors - representatives of tools and products used by the customer may need to be engaged ins certain scenarios
+- External Vendors - representatives of tools and products used by the customer may need to be engaged in certain scenarios

 # Implementation Documentation

-For ongoing support and account management, the implementation team is responsible for creating an internal document that details the following:
+For ongoing support and account management, the Implementation Team is responsible for creating an internal document that details the following:

 - Final Production Design (with specific emphasis on any deviations from standard, recommended deployment)
 - Resourcing for the customer environment